Motivic spheres and the image of the Suslin--Hurewicz map: The Suslin--Hurewicz homomorphism revisited

 \begin{prop} Suppose $k$ is an infinite field.
 For any $n \geq 2$, the map on simplicial homotopy fibers induced by the square

 induces an isomorphism on homotopy sheaves in degrees $\leq n-1$. \end{prop}

 \begin{proof} Suppose $k$ is an infinite field and $A$ is an essentially smooth local $k$-algebra.
 Write $F_n$ for the homotopy fiber of the map in the top row.
 By \cite[Theorem 5.38]{Schlichting}, one knows that the presheaves $\bpi_i(F_n)(A)$ vanish for $i \leq n-2$ and have Zariski sheafification $\K^{MW}_n$ for $i = n-1$.
-Likewise, Proposition \ref{prop:fibersequences} states that the homotopy fiber of the bottom horizontal map is $\Singaone {\mathbb A}^n \setminus 0$.
+Likewise, Proposition \ref{prop:fibersequences} states that the homotopy fiber of the bottom horizontal map is $\Singaone ({\mathbb A}^n \setminus 0)$.
 Corollary \ref{cor:homotopyofsingularsets} shows that this homotopy fiber is also $(n-2)$-connected and has $(n-1)$-st Zariski homotopy sheaf isomorphic to $\K^{MW}_n$ in degree $i-1$.

 To establish the result, it suffices to show that the induced map $\K^{MW}_n \to \K^{MW}_n$ is an isomorphism.
-However, by Proposition \ref{prop:laoneplussplitting} it follows that this map is actually split injective.
+By Proposition \ref{prop:laoneplussplitting} it this map is actually split injective.
 The endomorphism ring of $\K^{MW}_n$ coincides with $(\K^{MW}_n)_{-n}(k) \cong \GW(k)$ for any $n \geq 1$ by Lemma \ref{lem:homfromkmwiscontraction}.
-Since the ring $GW(k)$ contains no idempotents besides $0$ or $1$ by \cite[Theorem 3.9]{KRW} (see Example 3.11 for details), it follows that our map $\K^{MW}_n \to \K^{MW}_n$ must be an isomorphism, as required. \end{proof}
+Since the ring $GW(k)$ contains no idempotents besides $0$ or $1$ by \cite[Theorem 3.9]{KRW} (see Example 3.11 for details), it follows that our map $\K^{MW}_n \to \K^{MW}_n$ is an isomorphism, as required. \end{proof}

 \begin{lem} Suppose $k$ is an infinite field.
 For any integer $n \geq 1$, the map of presheaves $\bpi_1(BGL_n^+) \to \bpi_1(\Singaone BGL_n)$ is an isomorphism after Zariski sheafification. \end{lem}